isomerpages/nparks-sgf/_sgf-2024-show-highlights/Other Community Highlights.md

 an opportunity to delve into the natural cycle of seed dispersal.</p>
 </li>
 </ul>
+<p>Join us for exclusive workshops available during the weekends!
+Hurry,
+as slots are limited.
+Discover more <a href="https://citysprouts.com.sg/products/singapore-garden-festival-2024-unearth" rel="noopener noreferrer nofollow" target="_blank">here</a> and book now to secure your spot!</p>
+<p></p>
 <hr>
 <h4>Singapore Floral - Through the Lens of Our Migrant Workers<br>A photo exhibition by Holdinghands Studio</h4>
 <p>Explore Singapore’s stunning botanical world through the eyes of our migrant